centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-ebs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+Amazon Elastic Block Store (Amazon EBS) provides block level storage volumes for use with EC2 instances.
+EBS volumes behave like raw, unformatted block devices.
+You can mount these volumes as devices on your instances.
+You can mount multiple volumes on the same instance, and you can mount a volume to multiple instances at a time.
+You can create a file system on top of these volumes, or use them in any way you would use a block device (like a hard drive).
+You can dynamically change the configuration of a volume attached to an instance.

 ## Connector dependencies

 The following monitoring connectors will be installed when you install the **Amazon EBS** connector through the